Attending a Performance

-Once you go over the bridge across Wolf Trap Creek, there is a short stretch along an unpaved trail leading to the Children’s Theatre-in-the-Woods.
-Strollers can be taken up to the entrance to the theater seating and are self-parked along the split-rail fence adjacent to the theatre.
+Once you cross the footbridge over Wolftrap Run, there is a short stretch of unpaved trail leading to the Children's Theatre-in-the-Woods.
+Strollers can be taken up to a point just outside of the entrance to the theater seating and are self-parked along the split-rail fence adjacent to the theater.

 Are Children’s Theatre-in-the-Woods performances held rain or shine?